mmgrt/bitnami-openldap-arm64/README.md

 > Note: I used my Pi to compile the source, so I didn't need extra setup for targeting arm64.

-It's a good idea now to visit: https://www.openldap.org/doc/ Select the version you have, and navigate to the *Running configure* manual.. for 2.6: https://www.openldap.org/doc/admin26/install.html#Running%20configure
+It's a good idea to visit: https://www.openldap.org/doc

-This guide uses OpenLDAP 2.6.3
+Select the version you have, and navigate to the *Running configure* manual.. for 2.6: https://www.openldap.org/doc/admin26/install.html#Running%20configure

-If you're using a different version, you should check the steps here with the respective manual, and follow it along
+This guide uses OpenLDAP 2.6.3 - If you're using a different version, you should check the steps here with the respective manual, and follow it along

 This guide assumes: